carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It **decouples infraestructure** (acts like a buffer between) the software component producing/saving data and the component receiving data for processing.
 - Specification for Standard SQS:
   - SQS guarantees that your **messages will be processed at least once**.
-  - Can have unlimited number of messages waiting in queue
+  - Can have unlimited number of messages waiting in queue however, there is a quota of 120,000 for the number of inflight messages for a standard queue and 20,000 for a FIFO queue
+    - Messages are inflight ==> consuming by component, but have not yet been deleted from the queue.
   - Default retention period is 4 days (min 1 min. and max 14 days)
   - Can send message upto 256KB in size (To send messages larger than 256 KB -up tp 2GB- using library allows you to send an Amazon SQS message that contains a reference to a message payload in Amazon S3)
   - Unlimited throughput and low latency (<10ms on publish and receive)